 Another book is read said: 736 x 1,128

-I personally use 508 x 1296 because that was the recommended size a couple of years ago and it still works well.
+I used to use 508 x 1296 because that was the recommended size a couple of years ago and it still works well.
 As I talk about elsewhere, I have a default that I just copy and then edit.
+But now I use 600×1260 for longer pins that I need two food photos for.

-Or for shorter images (such as the lukewarm Christian pic above), I use 700 x 1050.
-Don’t ask me where that came from.
-But it works.
+Or for shorter images (such as the lukewarm Christian pic above), I use 600 x 900 like Pinterest recommended.

 However, here is an excellent resource if you want to see EXACTLY what various pin image sizes look like.
 Click on: “Pinterest Page Best Social Media Share Sizes“…it will have a ton of pins with the exact dimensions shown.
 They’re all in bright orange.
 Trust me, it’s an amazing view of exactly how different sizes work.